What is Rhizome? Why Rhizome?

 Ana discovered the Feldenkrais Method with her dance teacher, director and Feldenkrais practitioner José Maria Carvalho in Brazil in 2008.
 After years of practicing and noticing great improvement in movement, thought, self organisation and awareness, she decided to study with Mia Segal, MBS Academy founder and Dr. Feldenkrais' first assistant, collaborator and associate for sixteen years.
 Passionate about the method Ana continues learning and evolving learning from Mia and other teachers worldwide.

 After years of practice and teaching Yoga and Feldenkrais, she feels herself the need of a practice that brings her tonus and strength.
 Not being a fan of fitness and bulky muscles she found in Pilates a practice that could match her needs without creating an incompatible body with the practices already established, on the contrary: they are all quite complementary!
-Her first contact with the Original Pilates was with the great and attentionate teacher Anne-Laure Lamarque, who presented the method softly and mindfully.
-She went to study in Paris with Mikael Puccini, founder of The Original Pilates and direct student of Romana Kryzanowska, who was student and designated heiress of Joseph Pilates himself.
+Her first contact with Pilates was with the great and attentionate teacher Anne-Laure Lamarque, who presented the method softly and mindfully.
+She went to study in Paris with Mikael Puccini, founder of The Original Pilates and President of the European Pilates Federation and direct student of Romana Kryzanowska, who was student and designated heiress of Joseph Pilates himself.

 INFLUENCES of Masters who crossed her life directly : Pedro Kupfer (Hatha Yoga), Toshi Tanaka (Seitai Ho), José Maria Carvalho (Butoh, Feldenkrais, Aikido), Luis Fuganti (spinozist philosophy) Eric Baret (Shivaism of Kashmir), Mia Segal (Feldenkrais), Christine Greiner (Art Semiotics)